JFD3D/stampede/readme.md

 1. Install nodejs (v0.10+)
 2. Install redis (v2.4+)
 3. Install and setup nginx if you are going to put it in front of nodejs
 4. Create config file.
-The app must be configured by making a copy of the /plugins/config_template.js file to /plugins/config.js using your information and api keys.
+The app can be configured by making a copy of the /plugins/config_template.js file to /plugins/config.js using your information and api keys.

 ##Maintainers
 Peter Berezny - [Github](https://github.com/pejrak)